DonaldWhyte/high-performance-data-processing-in-python/contents.md

 ![numpy](images/numpy.svg)

 [NEXT]
-what is it?
+Fundamental package for high performance computing in Python.

 [NEXT]
+### The Foundation

+Foundation on which nearly all of the higher-level data tools are built.

+Example tools:

+* TODO

+[NEXT]
+### Features

+* `ndarray`, a fast and space-efficient multidimensional array
+  - provides vectorized arithmetic operations and sophisticated broadcasting capabilities

+[NEXT]
 How does it work?
-Basic primitives, memory layout, stride, etc.]
+Basic primitives, memory layout, stride, etc.

 [NEXT]
 ### `numpy.ndarray`